T2 (telecommunications company): “MVNO Factory”

-In 2016 Tele2 Russia started to create mobile virtual network operators (MVNOs) – the operators which do not have their own infrastructure and therefore use the network of another mobile operator.
+In 2016, Tele2 Russia started to create mobile virtual network operators (MVNOs) – operators which do not have their own infrastructure and therefore use the network of another mobile operator.
 It is usually established by businesses with extensive client base for providing mobile services to customers on their own account.
-By November 2017, there were more than 10 MNVOs (most of them in Russia) on the basis of Tele2, of these, Rostelecom, Sberbank, Multiregional TransitTelecom, Tinkoff Bank.
+By November 2017, there were more than 10 MNVOs (most of them in Russia) on the basis of Tele2, of these, Rostelecom, Sberbank, Multiregional TransitTelecom and Tinkoff Bank.
 In November, the company launched their own MVNE-platform (mobile virtual network enabler), a set of standard systems, including billing, CRM, analytics tools and other components necessary for the work of MVNOs.
 With this platform, Tele2 Russia announced intention to streamline launching of MNVOs and create dozens of them each year.
 The company named this strategy “MNVO Factory”.
 Within 2018, the number of Tele2-based MVNO subscribers increased by 75% to 1.75 million people.

 According to the results of 2019, there are more than 20 Tele2-based MNVOs (the majority of them in Russia), including Rostelecom, Sbermobile, MTT, Tinkoff Mobile, VTB Mobile.
 Their subscriber base reckons 3,75 million people, compared with last year, this figure increased by 115%.